steder/steder.github.io/source/_posts/2014-11-14-software-engineering-illustrated-im-just-trying-to-change-this-lightbulb.markdown

     For example, if you currently work on 4 projects at a time, one for each of 4 business units at your company, you first need to recognize that there are actually 5 "real" projects you need to be able to tackle and that a portion of hours from the 4 projects needs to be allocated to this fifth, home improvement project.

-    e.g.: if you're currently allocating 25 hours a week to each of the four projects, I'd reduce each of thsoe projects hours from 25 to 20 and run 5 projects at 20 hours a piece.
+    e.g.: if you're currently allocating 25 hours a week to each of the four projects, I'd reduce each of those projects hours from 25 to 20 and run 5 projects at 20 hours a piece.

 2. Prioritize technical debt tasks.
 Estimate them and treat them like real work.
 The only thing really different is that the stakeholder for this work is the engineers, not some customer or project manager elsewhere in your company.

-3. Create a "home improvement" rotation or otherwise allocate this work to memebers of your software team.
+3. Create a "home improvement" rotation or otherwise allocate this work to members of your software team.

 4. Demo this debt retirement work to your software team, and where appropriate, to the rest of the business.
 Better quality, faster, and/or easier to use features should be relevant to all and something that should be recognized and positively reinforced.